joeldrapper/literal/README.md

 The attributes mixin allows you to define type safe attribute accessors.
 By default, writers are private and readers are not defined.

+You can specify that you want `:public` or `:private` readers.
+You can also specify that you want writers to be `:public`.

 ```ruby
 class User
   include Literal::Attributes